6 Types of Espresso Drinks and How to Make Them

 ESPRESSO + STEAMED MILK + FOAM

-Step 1: Pull the espresso
+1. Pull the espresso

-Step 2: Steam the milk
+2. Steam the milk

 The steam wand typically sticks out of the side of the machine and has at least one 90° curve.
 Quickly turn on the steam wand to clear any water out of it.
+Then turn it off.
 Pour the milk into the milk pitcher to a third of its capacity.
 Place the steam wand into the milk at an angle, with the tip just below the surface of the milk.
 Turn it on.
 You’re doing it right if you hear a light hiss rather than a deep gurgle.

-Step 3: Pour the milk
+3. Pour the milk

 Stop steaming when the milk reaches a silky consistency with only a small amount of foam on top.
 The temperature should typically be around 150° F. Pour the milk slowly into the espresso to ensure the foam on top doesn’t mix with the milk.
 Hold it back with a spoon if possible.
 Then scoop the foam onto the very top of the latte.